Micah Abraham: Indianapolis Colts

 Abraham was selected in the sixth round (201st overall) of the 2024 NFL draft by the Indianapolis Colts.
 He was waived on August 27.

 Cincinnati Bengals

 On October 8, 2024, Abraham was signed to the Cincinnati Bengals practice squad.
 He signed a reserve/future contract with Cincinnati on January 7, 2025.

 On May 12, 2025, Abraham was waived by the Bengals.

 St. Louis Battlehawks

 On May 13, 2025, Abraham signed with the St. Louis Battlehawks of the United Football League (UFL).
 His contract was terminated on August 15, to sign with an NFL team.

 Denver Broncos

 On August 15, 2025, Abraham signed with the Denver Broncos.
 On August 24, Abraham was waived by the Broncos.

+Orlando Storm

+On January 13, 2026, Abraham was selected by the Orlando Storm in the 2026 UFL Draft.
+He was released on May 7.

 Personal life

 Abraham's father, Donnie, was a Pro Bowl cornerback in the NFL.
 His cousin Tim Jennings also played in the NFL while his brother, Devin, played college football.